Vistara expects normal ops by May; stretched roster caused flight disruptions: CEO Vinod Kannan | Business

 Vistara expects normal ops by May; stretched roster caused flight disruptions: CEO Vinod Kannan

-Full-service carrier Vistara expects operations to normalise by May as the flight disruptions mainly caused by a stretched roster for pilots are getting addressed, its CEO Vinod Kannan said on Friday.He also said the concerns raised by the pilots are being reviewed and discussed by the airline.The Tata Group airline cancelled many flights earlier this week due to the non-availability of pilots and has also been forced to temporarily reduce the overall flight operations in order to stabilise the situation.
+Full-service carrier Vistara expects operations to normalise by May as the flight disruptions mainly caused by a stretched roster for pilots are getting addressed, its CEO Vinod Kannan said on Friday.While emphasising that the concerns raised by the pilots are being reviewed and discussed by the airline, he also said the new contracts for pilots will provide for more opportunities in the future.The Tata Group airline cancelled many flights earlier this week due to the non-availability of pilots and has been forced to temporarily reduce the overall flight operations to stabilise the situation.

 - Country: